 Kaan (Tolga Tekin) has difficulty getting a higher position in his work where he has built a good career.
 While he was occupied with his wife, children and his work, he has pretty much ...
 See full summary »

 1930's rural Nova Scotia.
 Maud Dowley, who suffers from rheumatoid arthritis, smokes heavily to deal with the pain.
 Because of her unusual gait from the arthritis, she is often mistaken as a stupid, incapable woman, that perception which does make her feel stupid and incapable.
-That view is held by her surviving family, her brother Charlie and her Aunt Ida with who she lives.
-After an action by Charlie, Maud decides to seek some independence, she the only applicant for a posted job as housekeeper for brusque Everett Lewis, a poor fish seller.
+That view is held by her surviving family, her brother Charlie and her Aunt Ida with whom she lives.
+After an action by Charlie, Maud decides to seek some independence and is the only applicant for a posted job as housekeeper for brusque Everett Lewis, a poor fish seller.
 Despite not wanting to hire a cripple which only adds to their antagonism, Maud negotiates to get the job for room and board.
 Their antagonistic relationship ends up including Everett exacting beatings on Maud whenever she doesn't do what he wants.
-To keep herself happy, Maud begins to paint the interior of the house with happy pictures and paint similar pictures on small cards, these folk art pictures how she wants to see the world. ...Written by
+To keep herself happy, Maud begins to paint the interior of the house with happy pictures and paint similar pictures on small cards, these folk art pictures are how she wants to see the world. ...Written by

 40 of 42 people found this review helpful.

 Was this review helpful to you?